 The International Center for Prison Studies estimates that more than 10.2 million people were incarcerated in prisons and other penal institutions around the world in 2013.
 The number of people behind bars has been increasing every year since the beginning of the millennium, and the United Nations Office on Drugs and Crime estimates that there has been a 10% increase in the global prison population since the year 2004.
-Imprisonment rates were found to vary greatly between countries with some areas recording incarceration of as few as 2 out every 100,000 people, while others recorded more than 800 out of every 100,000 people serving time behind bars at this time.
-The country with the highest rates of incarcerated persons were the Seychelles, with 868 out of every 100,000 persons in prison, while the USA and St. Kitts and Nevis take the 2nd and 3rd places, with 698 and 611 persons, respectively, out of every 100,000 serving jail time.
-The average number of people behind bars worldwide was 144 persons out of every 100,000.
+Imprisonment rates were found to vary greatly between countries with some areas recording incarceration of as few as 2 out every 100,000 people, while others recorded more than 600 out of every 100,000 people serving time behind bars at this time.
+On a per capita level, the United States has more people in prison than anywhere else in the world.
+El Salvador and Turkmenistan follow behind in second and third spots, respectively.

 Who gets imprisoned?